seancorfield/seancorfield.github.io/content/md/posts/2021/07/21/deps-edn-monorepo-4.md

 We've run our database migrations via Clojure for years.
 Our "cold start" to stand up a dev/test environment involves two sets of database migrations, an Elastic Search setup (for indices), and a "publishing" step to take dev/test data from MySQL and propagate the appropriate pieces into Elastic Search.
-We've run out test suite in part and in whole using [Cognitect's `test-runner`](https://github.com/cognitect-labs/test-runner) for a long time as well and we were very pleased to see an "exec function" entry point added recently -- we've had our own "exec function" entry point for a while that performs
+We've run our test suite in part and in whole using [Cognitect's `test-runner`](https://github.com/cognitect-labs/test-runner) for a long time as well and we were very pleased to see an "exec function" entry point added recently -- we've had our own "exec function" entry point for a while that performs